YazhouZhu19/YazhouZhu19.github.io/index.md

 ---

 ## About Me
 I am a third-year Ph.D. student in Nanjing University of Science and Technology (NJUST) under the supervision of [Prof. Haofeng Zhang](https://scholar.google.com/citations?user=BRFfdhcAAAAJ&hl=en&oi=ao).
+Before this, I received my master's degree in software engineering from Jiangnan University under the supervision of [Prof. Xiang Pan](https://scholar.google.com/citations?user=EAgGMqkAAAAJ&hl=en&oi=ao) and bachelor's degree in mechanical design from Changzhou University.